vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The above stanzas 17 and 18 describe the whole *śrīvidyā* \(considered the highest and best mantra and thus called the king of mantras, *mantrarāja* \) as resulting from the conjunction \( *samāyoga* \) of Śiva and Śakti and also from that of the pairs of male and female deities surrounding them.
 In this respect, too, the *śrīvidyā * is, like the *śrīcakra* , the place and the embodiment, and the result, of the “meeting” \( *saṁketa* \) of Śiva and Śakti.

-Amṛ tānanda interprets the term *Yoginī* as referring to the three goddesses Bhāratī, Pṛ thivī, and Rudraṇī and to the three basic powers of Śiva, namely will, cognition, and activity \( *icchā* , *jñāna* , *kriyā* \); these entities, being feminine, correspond to the aspect of consciousness \( *vimarśāṁśa* \) of the Goddess.
+Amṛtānanda interprets the term *Yoginī* as referring to the three goddesses Bhāratī, Pṛthivī, and Rudraṇī and to the three basic powers of Śiva, namely will, cognition, and activity \( *icchā* , *jñāna* , *kriyā* \); these entities, being feminine, correspond to the aspect of consciousness \( *vimarśāṁśa* \) of the Goddess.
 The Vīras, associated with the Yoginīs, are Brahmā, Viṣṇu, and Rudra, who, being male, are aspects of the light of consciousness \( *prakāśāṁśa* \) aspect of the supreme godhead, who is considered to be in its fullness *prakāśāvimarśamaya* , both pure conscious light and supreme active consciousness.
-The Vīrendras, we are told by Amṛ tānanda, transcend the cosmos, their nature being pure energy, and whereas the Yoginīs and the Vīras are considered to be present in the three *kū ṭ as* , the three groups of syllables of the *śrīvidyā* , the Vīrendras are associated with the three *HRīṂ * \(here called *kāmakalā* \) which end the three *kū ṭ as. *
+The Vīrendras, we are told by Amṛtānanda, transcend the cosmos, their nature being pure energy, and whereas the Yoginīs and the Vīras are considered to be present in the three *kū ṭ as* , the three groups of syllables of the *śrīvidyā* , the Vīrendras are associated with the three *HRīṂ * \(here called *kāmakalā* \) which end the three *kū ṭ as. *

 We thus have to understand the *śrīvidyā* as pervaded by Śiva and Śakti together with their retinue of male and female ancillary deities.
 Being thus engendered and permeated by the united Śiva and Śakti and by their threefold